arielchuri/emergentobjects/meta/PUFY_1263_A_CHURI_SP26.md

 ---

+## Software

+A code editor that can write to the Raspberry Pi Pico.

+- Mu
+- Thonny
+- Visual Studo Code

+---

 ## Materials and Supplies

 Please note that there are materials costs associated with this studio course and you should expect to purchase at least $50 of supplies.
 The expected cost does not include printer points that you receive as a student, nor does it include the materials from the materials kit that is purchased as you enter the first year.
 You can find a list of the materials kit items on the First Year advising page: [http://www.newschool.edu/parsons/academic-advising-first-year-students/](http://www.newschool.edu/parsons/academic-advising-first-year-students/)

 **Additional supplies for this course:**

+- Laptop with USB port.
 - Raspberry Pi Pico microcontroller (or similar if you have experience)
 - Electronic components (LEDs, sensors, wires, breadboard)
-- Soldering supplies - available in Making Center [need to check this is up to date]
+- Soldering supplies - available in Making Center
 - Cardboard and basic craft materials for enclosures
 - USB cable for microcontroller programming